OriYarden/pytorch_training_optimization_using_tensordict_memory_mapping/README.md

 # pytorch_training_optimization_using_tensordict_memory_mapping
-Optimizing PyTorch Training using TensorDict Memory Mapping
+Optimizing PyTorch Training using TensorDict Memory Mapping.

+To run the demo: python run_demo.py

+[NOTE: a mock dataset will be created in the current working directory.]

 Training 1 Epoch via torch.utils.data.Dataset: